Karen Tuttle

-Karen Tuttle (March 28, 1920 – December 16, 2010) was an American viola teacher, most famous for developing the Karen Tuttle Coordination Technique, which emphasizes being comfortable while playing the instrument.
+Karen Tuttle (March 28, 1920 – December 16, 2010) was an American violist and pedagogue, well known for her teaching system that she called coordination.
+There are several aspects to coordination including stance, balancing the instrument, physical releases, body awareness and integration, musical impulses, and emotional responses to the music.
 She began performing on violin at the age of sixteen before switching to viola in 1941.
 Tuttle actively performed and taught at a number of institutions until her retirement in 2005.

-Early Years and Education
+Early years and education

 Born Katherine Ann Tuttle in Lewiston, Idaho, she changed her name to Karen as a young woman.
 Her father Ray, a fiddler from a family of farmers, and her mother Eunice, the director of a local church choir, moved to Walla Walla, Washington with Karen when she was twelve.
 After eighth grade, Karen refused to continue school, and instead, devoted her time to learning the violin.
 She studied with Jean Heers, Karel Havlíček, and Henri Temianka, and actively toured the West Coast as a teen.
 However, she experienced tension and pain from playing the violin that her teachers could not solve.

 In 1941, Tuttle heard violist William Primrose play in Los Angeles with the London String Quartet.
 She was so impressed with his relaxed way of playing that she immediately asked him for lessons.
 Primrose agreed, as long as she switched to viola and moved to Philadelphia to attend the Curtis Institute of Music, where Primrose was a faculty member.

 While at Curtis, Tuttle spent hours observing Primrose and analyzing his relaxed way of playing.
 In 1944, she became Primrose's teacher assistant.
 Primrose often sent students with technical problems to Tuttle for help, because she could better articulate what they needed to create beautiful sound.
 She graduated in 1948, and when Primrose left Curtis in 1951, Tuttle became the head of the viola and chamber music departments.
 She taught at the Curtis Institute of Music until 1955.